uncefact/tests-untp/documentation/docs/test-suites/technical-interoperability/untp-extensions/rendering.md

    - Navigate to `packages/vc-test-suite/reports/index.html`
    - Open this file in a web browser
    - Look for the "RenderTemplate2024" section to view your test results

+- `url`: This is the full URL for the credential renderer endpoint of your verifiable credential service.

+- `headers`: An object containing any additional HTTP headers required for the request to the verifiable credential service.
+You may need to add headers depending on your implementation.

+- `method`: The HTTP method used to request the rendered credential from the verifiable credential service.
+In this case, it's set to 'POST'.